 Raccoons cause damage by upending trashcans and spreading trash across our yards, leaving droppings behind that contaminate our homes, urinating in attics which contaminates insulation and can cause mold, chewing through wires causing fire hazards, and shredding insulation for nests which can lead to costly damages and increased heating and air bills.

 You can prevent raccoons by:

-- Keep trash in bins with secure, locking lids
+- Use trash cans with sealed lids